Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- In 50 games this season, Los Angeles and its opponents have gone over 228.5 combined points.
+- In 62 games this season, Los Angeles and its opponents have scored more than 220.5 combined points.

-- Los Angeles' matchups this year have an average point total of 233.8, 5.3 more points than this game's over/under.
+- Los Angeles' outings this year have an average total of 233.8, 13.3 more points than this matchup's over/under.

 Warriors Betting Records & Stats

-- Golden State has played 59 games this season that ended with a combined score above 228.5 points.
+- Golden State has played 66 games this season that finished with a combined score over 220.5 points.

-- Golden State's average game total this season has been 236.1, 7.6 more points than this matchup's over/under.
+- Golden State's games this year have had a 236.1-point total on average, 15.6 more points than this matchup's over/under.

-- So far this year, Golden State has put together a 39-43-0 record against the spread.

-- The Warriors have been victorious in seven, or 30.4%, of the 23 contests they have been chosen as underdogs in this season.

-- Golden State has a record of 4-12, a 25% win rate, when it is set as the underdog by +125 or more by bookmakers this season.
+- This season, Golden State has won four of its 16 games, or 25%, when it is the underdog by at least +125 on the moneyline.

-- Golden State has an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.
+- Golden State has an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

 Lakers vs Warriors Additional Info